Havlc/fieldGame/README.md

 #MyApp
 The app for field game.
+You need to be in a certain location to fully play this game!